Adriano Buzaid: Formula Three

 After Andrew Meyrick's illness ruled him out of the rest of the season, Buzaid was called up by Carlin Motorsport to contest the final round of the British Formula 3 Championship at Donington Park.
 Buzaid finished third and fourth in class giving him 22 points for the weekend.

 Buzaid stepped up to the International Class with T-Sport for the 2009 British Formula 3 season, partnering 2008 British Formula Ford champion Wayne Boyd.
 After teammate Boyd won his first race at Donington Park, Buzaid took his first win (and pole position) the following week at Spa.
 That was his final top-five finish of the season, as he amassed just ten points in the final six races, finishing sixth in the championship.

 Buzaid will stayed in the series for the 2010 season, moving across to Carlin.

-Buzaid finished 4th overall in the 2010 British Formula 3 season, being the strongest driver in the last part of the championship in points, had taken seven successive podiums in the last nine races, winning in Silverstone and Snetterton (2 pole position, 1 lap record).
+Buzaid finished fourth overall in the 2010 British Formula 3 season, being the strongest driver in the last part of the championship in points, had taken seven successive podiums in the last nine races, winning in Silverstone and Snetterton (two pole positions, one lap record).